adds two numbers

 Operator Precedence

 We store precedences in a map.
-Higher number means tighter binding:
+Higher precedence means tighter binding:

 static map<char, int> BinopPrecedence;